64robots/webforms/docs/content/en/usage.md

 - `addDefaultAnswers`: It's done by the code automatically, but you can add a fictional answer to a question with a associated default value by hand.

-## 3. Seeders
+## 3. Create Structure

-Create Seeders for FormSection, FormSteps and Question.

-- [ ] Add examples of seeders
+Create FormSections, FormSteps and Questions using <nuxt-link to="/model-factories">Model Factories</nuxt-link> or the <nuxt-link to="/admin-endpoints">Admin Endpoints</nuxt-link>

 ## 4. Config